BGI-zsn-group/Stereo-cell-for-Ovary/README.md

 If you use this repository (or parts of it) in your work, please cite the manuscript:

-**Single-cell transcriptomic atlas of mouse oocyte development from primary to peri-ovulatory follicles**
+**Single-cell transcriptomic atlas of mouse oocyte development from growth to ovulation**

 (Full citation details to be added upon publication.)